Snickerdoodle Bread

 - Pour a third of the batter into the prepared pan and smooth to an even layer.
 Sprinkle 3 tablespoons of cinnamon sugar over the batter.
 Add half the remaining batter, smooth to an even layer and sprinkle 3 tablespoons of cinnamon sugar over the batter.
 Add the remaining batter, smooth the batter and top with the rest of the cinnamon sugar.

-- Bake until a toothpick inserted in the middle of the loaf comes out clean, about 55 minutes.
-Carefully check the center of the loaf because the top of this loaf often bakes before the center is done.
+- Bake on the bottom rack of the oven until a skewer inserted in the middle of the loaf comes out clean, about 55 minutes. (see note) Carefully check the center of the loaf because the top of this loaf often bakes before the center is done.

 - Cool the bread for 10 minutes before turning it out onto a cooling rack.
 Cool to room temperature before slicing.